-The Data Source dialog includes three tabs where you can view, modify, or configure basic information on your data sources.
-The title of the dialog depends on the selected command.
-For example, if you select Clone from the Data Source menu, the Clone Datasource dialog is displayed.
-In the Data Source dialog, you can view or configure:
+The Data Source dialog box includes three tabs where you can view, modify, or configure basic information on your data sources.
+The title of the dialog box depends on the selected command.
+For example, if you select Clone from the Data Source menu, Embarcadero Performance Center displays the Clone Datasource dialog box.
+In the Data Source dialog box, you can view or configure:

-- The data source type.
+• The data source type.

 - The data source name.

 - The data source version.

 - The user ID and password for connecting to the datasource.

-- · Performance Center Server monitoring (enable or disable).
+- Embarcadero Performance Center Server monitoring (enable or disable).

 - Other data source settings.

-The table below describes the Data Source menu commands that you can perform in the Data Source dialog:
+The table below describes the Data Source menu commands that you can perform in the Data Source dialog box:

-Command Description Register Register the data sources you want to monitor with the Performance Center Server.
+Command Description Register Register the data sources you want to monitor with the Embarcadero Performance Center Server.
 Clone Register a new datasource that is a clone of one of your currently registered datasources.
 Cloning a datasource creates a new datasource by copying all of the properties (thresholds, notifications etc.) from one of your currently registered datasources.
 Datasource Properties View and modify properties of existing registered datasources.

-NOTE: Performance Center uses the same dialog for registering datasources, cloning datasources, and viewing or modifying datasource properties.
+NOTE: Embarcadero Performance Center uses the same dialog box for registering datasources, cloning datasources, and viewing or modifying datasource properties.
 The graphics in the following steps show the datasource registration process.

-Using the Datasources dialog
+Using the Datasources Dialog Box

-The Datasources dialog includes three tabs.
+The Datasources dialog box includes three tabs.
 The table below describes the functionality available on each tab: